 Collection of entities¶

 Another common use cases could be to have an unknown number of entities.
-Our User
+Our User may want to specify multiple addresses.

 You can do it like this: